nicocossiom/orbitdb/docs/TYPESCRIPT.md

  ```

  When using this options parameters `type` and `Database` are not available.
-TypeScript doesn't know the type of database being opened.
+Typescript doesn't know the type of database being opened.
 To specify it use the generic type parameter:

  ```ts
  const existingDB = await orbitdb.open<Events<string>>(dbAddress)